Authing/docs/docs/en/workflow/quick-start/write-the-first-workflow.md

 ## Write the "Determine User Existence" interface for the Authoring node to determine whether the current user exists

-Select the action "Check if the user exists" in the "Authoring" application:
+Select the action "Determine whether the user exists" in the "Authoring" application:

 ![](../static/MmHwb2krgo6t19xWYyKcT7Wancf.png)